xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/create-legalhold-from--csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new Microsoft.Graph.Beta..Ediscovery.LegalHold
+var requestBody = new Microsoft.Graph.Beta.Models.Ediscovery.LegalHold
 {
 	OdataType = "#microsoft.graph.ediscovery.legalHold",
 	Description = "String",